-The Urgent Hearing Request process is no longer available due to the resumption of Landlord and Tenant Board services effective August 1, 2020, see Eviction Moratorium Ends for details.
+NOTE: The Urgent Hearing Request process available during the moratorium on evictions and hearings which sought termination of tenancy, is no longer available because Landlord and Tenant Board resumes its services effective August 1, 2020, see Eviction Moratorium Ends for details.

 Relief for urgent matters